 You may also enjoy my Keto Blueberry Muffins recipe.
 Be sure to check it out, too.

-Coconut flour is absolutely fine for the keto diet.
-I rarely use coconut flour in desserts, especially a dessert like this one.
-Coconut flour is really dry.
+Coconut flour is really dry and dense.
 Do not substitute coconut flour for almond flour in this recipe.
 You will not get the same results.

 Freezer Tips